UBC-MDS/ds-toolbox/chapters/en/slides/module5/module5_02.md

 <center/>

+Notes:

-Notes: Even if the branch representation that we can view in the terminal is correct, it is not as visually appealing as what we can get from graphical interfaces such as VS Code.
+Even if the branch representation displayed in the terminal is correct, it is not as visually appealing as what can be obtained from graphical interfaces such as VS Code.

-Open the current folder in VS Code by typing `code .` inside your git folder (remember that `.` is a shortcut that means "current directory").
-In VS Code, go to the extensions tab and search for "git history", install the extension and go to the source control tab in the left side bar, and then click the new Git history icon.
+Open the current folder in VS Code by typing `code .` (remember that `.` is a shortcut for "current directory").
+Go to the extensions tab in VS Code and search for "Git history", install the extension, and then go to the source control tab in the left side bar and click the new Git history icon.

-Where it currently says "master", change it to show "All branches" and you should now see a nice graphical overview looking like the one in the picture.
-If the Git history view hangs or looks strange, press "Refresh".
-You're free to use the one you prefer between VS Code and `git log`, but many of the commands are the easiest to run via terminal.
+Change the text "master" to "All branches" and you should see a nice graphical overview similar to the one shown in the image.
+Press "Refresh" if the Git history view hangs or looks strange.
+You can choose between VS Code and 'git log,

 ---